pivotx/PivotX-extensions/formbuilder/docs/advanced_options.markdown

 :   check if the input is a valid e-mail address

 _/regexppattern/_
-:   you can use a regular expression if you want to test the input directly __(not implemented, will be added later)__
+:   you can use a regular expression if you want to test the input directly ft(not implemented, will be added later)__

 __phonenumber__
 :   at the moment this just checks if the string contains a valid numeric string with spaces, dashes or + signs